miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 point mid-2010s, it was clobbered into oblivion.
 That can-do do-it-all spirit was impossible in practice, even if you still had it in spirit--unless you stayed on PHP and used virtual web hosts.
 Then, you could still do it all.

+## Why Switching from Notebooks to Web Apps Can Be Challenging

 But PHP is not for me.
 I'm in it for the love of the work, and I love Python.
 I'm not one of those people who says that the language doesn't matter, and you